DrVicki/React-Tic-Tac-Toe/project-instructions.md

-Here are two ways to complete this tutorial:
+There are two ways to complete this tutorial:
   - you can either write the code in your browser, or
   - you can set up a local development environment on your computer.